Zero impact expedition 2025 - sustainable slow travel

 But reality intervened.

-Ferries were canceled due to broken generators (ironically not meeting emission standards themselves) and subsidy cuts under the Trump administration.
-Re-entry into Canada was impossible after earlier deportation and flagging.
+Winter Ferries, my only getaway to the US, were canceled due to broken generators (ironically not meeting emission standards themselves) and subsidy cuts under the Trump administration.
+Re-entry into Canada was impossible after earlier deportation and flagging in the same year.
 Winter closed in.

 For the first time since the expedition began, there was no low-carbon exit left.

-So yes — at the end of 2025, I took one unavoidable flight.
+So yes — at the end of 2025, I took one unavoidable flight from Alaska.

 From a carbon accounting perspective, that single decision outweighed months of hitchhiking, biking, night buses, and sleeping outside.